Most people know little or nothing about investing because American public schools refuse to teach investing.

 ★ Professional Grade Stock Chart Analysis Classes ★

 This overview of the financial markets received an average of four and a half stars from Amazon reviewers.
-The advantage of Sherwood’s book is that it examines mutual funds and exchange-traded funds (ETFs) in addition to stocks.
+The advantage of Charles Sherwood’s book is that it examines mutual funds, exchange-traded funds (ETFs), and stocks.

-Sherwood offers descriptions of all three classes of investment and explains popular investing strategies for the beginner.
+Sherwood describes all three investment classes and explains popular investing strategies for the beginner.
 Sherwood also offers strategies for beginning investors and explains brokerage accounts.

-One of the better comprehensive investment guides on the market today.
+It is one of the most comprehensive investment guides on the market today.

-15. If You Can: How Millennials Can Get Rich Slowly by William J. Bernstein
+13. If You Can: How Millennials Can Get Rich Slowly

 This short e-book for people under 40 received an average rating of four and a half stars from 593 Amazon reviewers.
 Bernstein offers an introduction to investing and retirement savings for younger people.